postfixadmin/postfixadmin/DOCUMENTS/CUSTOM_FIELDS.md

 side.
 If you only need the Postfix routing and don't care about Dovecot, then reusing `transport` (maybe with a bit of SQL `CONCAT`/`SUBSTRING` to reshape it) works just as well.

+## Naming policy for custom fields and tables

+Custom fields and tables must be named so they never collide with fields, tables, or indexes a future PostfixAdmin version might add.

+**Extra fields in existing tables:**

+- Use a field name starting with `x_`.
+- If you add indexes, prefix them `x_` too (or `tablename_x_` on PostgreSQL).
+- Avoid unique indexes and foreign keys where you can, since they make schema changes harder.

+**Extra tables:**

+- Use a table name starting with `x_`.
+- Inside that table, name fields and indexes however you like.
+- Consider including `created`, `modified`, and `active` columns (most PostfixAdmin tables have them).
+- Unique keys inside your own tables are fine.
+- On PostgreSQL, index and unique-key names must start with `x_` (better:
+  `x_tablename_`).
+- Avoid foreign keys to PostfixAdmin's default tables where possible.

+**A note for MySQL/MariaDB users:** the `x_` prefix on *index and key names* is mainly a PostgreSQL requirement.
+PostgreSQL keeps those names unique per schema (database-wide), so a custom index there could clash with a core one.
+MySQL/MariaDB scope index names per table, so inside your own `x_` table any index name is fine.
+(Indexes you add to an *existing* PostfixAdmin table are still best `x_`-prefixed on any database, since you're sharing that table's namespace.)
+The column- and table-name `x_` rules apply everywhere regardless.

+This is the policy from PostfixAdmin's custom-fields wiki page, reproduced here so it lives in the repo.

 ## The short version